maiska/qubes-translated/_doc_translated/de/_doc/user/managing-os/reinstall-template.md

 ---
 layout: doc
 title: How to Reinstall a TemplateVM
-permalink: /de/doc/reinstall-template/
+permalink: /doc/reinstall-template/
-lang: de
+lang: en
-ref: 16
+ref: 103
 redirect_from:
 - /doc/whonix/reinstall/
 ---